Last changed 3 Sept 2011 ............... Length about 2,000 words (16,000 bytes).

 In what way(s) does this matter?

-At the simplest level, this topic is just about pondering distinctions between similar words, and wondering if there are important conceptual distinctions hiding there.
+At the simplest level, this topic is just about pondering distinctions between similar words, and wondering whether or not there are important conceptual distinctions hiding there.
 Whether there are different kinds of knowledge or knowing hiding here.

 If we consider the progression of stages data → information → knowledge → ... from left to right, then the right hand stage at each step extracts new value from the left, but only by virtue of assuming another kind of thing in advance.
 Essentially, then, the flavour of all the earlier steps in this progression is of building certainty from empirical sense data; a model of perception; "bottom up" construction.
 Yet it depends on pre-existing certainties, presupposed true but/and not tested or learned by the left to right flow.
 In this way the assumptions are like the knowledge vs. belief distinction: stances about what is being assumed at a given moment, rather than any absolute status.